sundialr - An Interface to 'SUNDIALS' Ordinary Differential Equation (ODE) Solvers

 specify specific particular parameters for which sensitivity is desired.

-Currently, SIMULATENOUS
+Currently, SIMULATENOUS and STAGGERED methods

-of sensitivity calculations from the SUNDIALS
+of sensitivity calculations from the SUNDIALS library are

 supported in this package.